Brennan Lee Mulligan

 Brennan Lee Mulligan (born January 4, 1988) is an American comedian, actor, writer, and gamemaster.
-He has worked with CollegeHumor as a sketch writer and performer, and as gamemaster for their Dungeons & Dragons web series, Dimension 20, as well as writing the superhero webcomic Strong Female Protagonist alongside artist Molly Ostertag.
+He often works with Dropout (formerly CollegeHumor) as a writer, performer, and producer.
+He is the creator and regular gamemaster for Dropout's actual play series Dimension 20 as well as the dungeon master for the first four seasons of the creator-owned actual play podcast Worlds Beyond Number and the fourth campaign of the actual play web series Critical Role.
+He also wrote the superhero webcomic Strong Female Protagonist alongside artist Lee Knox Ostertag.

 Early life

-Mulligan was born on January 4, 1988, in New York as the son of Elaine Lee and Joe Mulligan.
+Brennan Lee Mulligan was born on January 4, 1988, in New York to actress and writer Elaine Lee and comedian Joe Mulligan.
+He is of Irish descent.
 He was introduced to the role-playing game Dungeons & Dragons by his mother at age nine, first gamemastering at age ten.
-In 2005, at 17 years old, Mulligan graduated from SUNY Ulster with an associate degree, having majored in philosophy/humanities.